mohemiv/wp-filename-randomizer/README.md

 This is a security plugin designed to prevent unauthorized access to materials that are not published yet or are not intended to be published.

-This plugin in WordPress.org: https://wordpress.org/plugins/filename-randomizer/
+This plugin is available on WordPress.org: https://wordpress.org/plugins/filename-randomizer/

 Features
 ---------------------------